Published: Friday, April 20, 2018 @ 8:43 AM

 >> RELATED: 7 streets in Dayton with odd names

-Earlier this week, about half of the bridge decking was jackhammered out, revealing tons dirt/slag fill underneath that sat atop the concrete arches of the bridge.
+Last month, about half of the bridge decking was jackhammered out, revealing tons dirt/slag fill underneath that sat atop the concrete arches of the bridge.
 Dump truck loads of the debris were hauled away.

 A construction bid of $8.8 million was awarded to Eagle Construction for a new bridge and the demolition.